stationaryreality/Wordpress-Customization/docs/dns.md

 My main domain cost $9 for the first year.
 I also picked up the `.net` and `.xyz` variants for $6 each.
 When all three expired, I renewed them for two years, bringing the total to about $120.
 That might seem like a lot, but for three domains over two years, it’s a reasonable investment—especially if you’re planning to expand or protect your name long term.

-Even subdomains like `dev.mydomain.com` are completely free to create and behave similarly to full domains.
+Once you own a domain, subdomains like `dev.stationaryreality.com` are completely free to create and behave similarly to full domains.
 I plan to use this for more technical documentation using NGINX in the future.

 When you factor in both the $5/month Linode server and the domain registration cost, my entire setup still averages out to about **$6.41 per month**—not bad for a fully functional website.